mattitk/tilde-kdi/README.md

-# The Tilde Text Editor - with KDI Addons
+# The Tilde-KDI Text Editor

 Tilde is a text editor for the console/terminal, which provides an intuitive interface for people accustomed to GUI environments such as Gnome, KDE and